2017 Interstate 75 rock-throwing murders: Convictions

-Ohio sand-bag throwing death
+Ohio I-75 sandbag-throwing murder

-Marquise Byrd, 22, a resident of Warren, Michigan, was killed on Interstate 75 on December 19, 2017 near Toledo, Ohio when four teenagers dropped a sandbag from a bridge onto the car in which he was a passenger.
+Marquise Byrd, 22, a resident of Warren, Michigan, was murdered on Interstate 75 on December 19, 2017 near Toledo, Ohio when four teenagers dropped a sandbag from a bridge onto the car in which he was a passenger.

 The boys were crossing the highway on a bridge when they noticed rocks lying on the bridge, and decided to throw them at passing cars, and also threw two sandbags, running away when the second sandbag made a loud sound as it hit a vehicle.
 After Byrd's death, one of the teenagers, a thirteen-year-old, confessed to throwing the sandbag that killed Byrd.

 Press reports compared Byrd's death to the death of Kenneth White two months earlier on the same interstate highway.

 Victim

 The victim, 22-year-old Marquise Byrd, was seated in the passenger seat.

 Legal proceedings

 The judge in the case, Denise Navarre Cubbon, initially sentenced the four teenagers to serve time at the Department of Youth Services.
 She sentenced three of the teenagers (14 at the time of the killing) to serve terms of four years, and for the thirteen-year-old throwing the sandbag to serve until he turned 21.
 However, she suspended those sentences in favor of brief terms in the Lucas County Youth Treatment Center in the hope that clemency would prepare them to go on to lead productive lives.
+Pedro Salinas drowned in a diving accident at a quarry shortly after being released in 2019.